simontran7/dev-notes/README.md

 # dev-notes

-brief notes on containers, algorithms, and systems programming
+brief notes on systems programming, containers & algorithms, and some developer tools

 ## Containers and algorithms